electricimp/Salesforce/examples/SmartRefrigerator/README.md

 ### Step 1: Setup the Electric Imp hardware

 First we will need to assemble the Electric Imp Developer Kit.
-The kit comes with the imp001 card, which drives all the logic for the board, the breakout board and an environmental sensor "tail".
+The kit comes with (1) the imp001 card, which has a WiFi radio and micorocontroller which drives all the logic for the board, (2) the breakout board into which the card is plugged and (3) an environmental sensor "tail".
 A tail is a specific kind of board which can be swapped out with the breakout board.
 For this project the environmental sensor will read temperature, humidity and light to determine the current state of your fridge.

 #### Hardware Setup
  - Plug the imp001 card into the breakout board slot.